-1. To achieve this you will need to have sufficient knowledge and ability to collect and analyse evidence about your practice to support both patient care and your own professional development.
+1. To achieve this you will need to have sufficient knowledge and ability to collect and analyse information and evidence about your practice to support both patient care and your own professional development.

-C Safety and quality in practice
+C. Safety and quality in practice

 Osteopaths must deliver high-quality and safe healthcare to patients.
-This theme sets out the standards in relation the delivery of care, including evaluation and management approaches, record keeping, safeguarding of patients and the promotion of public health.
+This theme sets out the standards in relation the delivery of care, including evaluation and management approaches, record keeping, safeguarding of patients and public health.

 - C1.
 You must be able to conduct an osteopathic patient evaluation and deliver safe, competent and appropriate osteopathic care to your patients. - C2.
-Ensure that your patient records are full, accurate, legible and completed promptly. - C3.
+You must ensure that your patient records are full, accurate, legible and completed promptly. - C3.
 You must respond effectively and appropriately to requests for the production of written material and data. - C4.
 You must take action to keep patients from harm - C5.
-Ensure that your practice is safe, clean and hygienic, and complies with health and safety legislation. - C6.
-Be aware of your role as a healthcare provider to promote public health.
+You must ensure that your practice is safe, clean and hygienic, and complies with health and safety legislation. - C6.
+You must be aware of your wider role as a healthcare professional to contribute to enhancing the health and wellbeing of your patients.